Find answers to frequently asked questions about the summer Language Academy program.

 How large are the Academies?

 Each of the five Academies varies based upon enrollment and location.
 Additionally, the numbers are constantly changing as more people apply and determine whether they will attend.
-Generally, the Spanish Academy is the largest, and the German Academy is the smallest.
+Generally, the Spanish Academy is the largest, and the Arabic Academy is the smallest.

 Where is the Academy held?